joehs16/cloudproj4-jch/README.md

 ## Creating the incoming database, SQS, and output S3 bucket
 ### DynamoDB
-To create the database, goto DynamoDB from the AWS portal, select <code>Create table</code>, input a table name, and for this example give a primary key of <code>name</code>.
+To create the database, go to DynamoDB from the AWS portal, select <code>Create table</code>, input a table name, and for this example give a primary key of <code>name</code>.
 To input objects into the table, select <code>Items</code> and then <code>Create item</code>.
 For this example, four strings were created:
 - amazon
 - apple
 - facebook